The Residential Tenancy Lease Renewal Process

-Section 62 of the RTRA Act states that a tenant must return the General Tenancy Agreement within 5 days of issue, so it would, therefore, be important to have discussed the possible offer options with both client (lessor) & customer (tenant) before physically issuing a written agreement.
+Section 62 of the Residential Tenancies and Rooming Accommodation Act 2008 (RTRA Act) states that a tenant must return the General Tenancy Agreement Form 18a within five days of issue.
+Therefore, ensure that both lessor and tenants are in agreement with the relevant terms before physically issuing a written agreement.

 Typically, the PM will contact the lessor three months prior to the end of the tenancy seeking instruction to either renew the tenancy or issue a Notice to Leave (Form 12).
 If the lessor instructs to renew, a new set of documents is issued to the tenant.
-A PM may also attach a Form 12 – stipulating to the tenant that if the lease is not signed and returned within five days, the Notice to Leave will be in effect.
+It is common practice for a PM to also attach a Form 12 – stipulating to the tenant that if the lease is not signed and returned within five days, the Notice to Leave will be in effect.

-As the engaged professional, it is our responsibility to explain the different possibilities that both the lessor and tenant may experience during the lease renegotiation process.
+This may sometimes cause tenants confusion.
+Therefore, as the engaged professional, it is your responsibility to explain the different possibilities that both the lessor and tenant may experience during the lease renegotiation process.

-It would be relevant to advise the client that this could take time, but handling the negotiations effectively will result in maximising the clients overall return and minimising the hassle for the tenant.
+It is recommended that PMs notify their client that any renegotiation of a tenancy agreement could take time.
+Handling the negotiations effectively will result in maximising the client’s overall return and minimising the hassle for the tenant.

-Successful negotiation of a lease renewal process could have a positive result on the office workload and culture as less vacancies mean a continuous income stream, less risk of losing a client to another agent because a property is vacant and less work for the property manager to bear with conducting exit condition reports and finalising tenancies.
+Successful negotiation of a lease renewal can have a positive result on the office workload and culture.
+Less vacancies mean a continuous income stream, less risk of losing a client to another agent because a property is vacant and less work for the property manager in conducting exit condition reports and finalising tenancies.

-If the lessor doesn’t require vacant possession, it would be wise to discuss with your client the tenancy to date, current market conditions etc. This information will help the lessor make an informed decision about presenting a tenancy offer to the tenant and any new terms that might be applicable.
+If the lessor doesn’t require vacant possession, it is recommended that you discuss current market conditions, factors that may affect the tenancy, timeframes etc. This information will help the lessor make an informed decision about presenting a tenancy offer to the tenant and any new terms that might be applicable.
 It is essential to determine the overall outcome the lessor wants to achieve from the renewal.